 The product includes an Autosteps feature that grants this model the ability to be collapsed and closed down automatically.
-As a result, the steps lock automatically, leaving clearly visible markers on every single thread.
-Thanks to the telescopic retraction technology, you can extend this telescopic loft ladder to allow you to reach the heights of up to 5 metres.
+The steps lock automatically, leaving clearly visible markers on every single thread.
+Thanks to the telescopic retraction technology, you can extend this telescopic loft ladder to allow yourself to reach the heights of up to 5 metres.

 Folding and laying the model out tends to generate some noise.

 The Telesteps 60617 is the kind of telescopic loft ladder that you can recommend to anyone who's willing to spend a few additional pounds on a ladder that is going to save them more time and space than any other prospect out there.

 520 x 600 mm

 The model includes mortise and tenon jointed steps that will be able to provide a considerable amount of additional strength to the entire structure.
 The spring-loaded hatch door makes it practical.
 The loft hatch, along with rubber seals, does an exceptional job minimising the heat loss.